appsody/website/content/docs/stacks/package.md

     dev.local	            <stack-id>	    <version>   *<template>	        <stack-description>
     ```

+## Using your freshly packaged stack
+1. Create a new directory where you want to initialise your project (e.g. `mkdir my-project`).

+1. Navigate to the directory of your new project (e.g. `cd my-project`).

-1. You can use the Appsody CLI to create new projects using the packaged stack:
+1. Use the Appsody CLI to create new projects using the packaged stack:
     ```
     appsody init dev.local/<stack-id>
     ```

+To test your new stack, see [Testing Stacks](/content/docs/stacks/test.md).

 ## Packaging a stack locally using CI scripts